bitshifter/bitshifter.github.io/_drafts/introducing_glam_and_mathbench.md

 If you want to say your library is fast, you better be measuring perfomance.

+### TODO

+Write about:
+* microbenchmarking glam with criterion
+* using criterion to compare glam with other libraries in mathbench
+* using cargo asm to inspect asm in mathbench
+* where to from here

 [`glam`]: https://docs.rs/crate/glam
 [`mathbench`]: https://github.com/bitshifter/mathbench-rs
 [`cgmath`]: https://docs.rs/crate/cgmath